appsody/appsody-operator/doc/user-guide.md

 #### Advanced Storage

-Operator allows the user to provide entire `volumeClaimTemplate` for full control over automatically created `PersistentVolumeClaim`.
+Operator allows users to provide entire `volumeClaimTemplate` for full control over automatically created `PersistentVolumeClaim`.

-It is also possible to create
-multiple volume mount points for persistent volume using `volumeMounts` field as shown below.
+It is also possible to create multiple volume mount points for persistent volume using `volumeMounts` field as shown below.
 You can still use `storage.mountPath` if you require only a single mount point.

 ```yaml
 apiVersion: appsody.dev/v1beta1